CAR HOIST AND HOIST SYSEMS

 Safety Features – In addition to the self-locking acme machine screws and steel safety nuts, standard safety features include: visual and audible indication of hoist operation, a motion control system that will shut down the hoist system if one of the screw jacks stops moving, nut wear sensors, nut separation switches, emergency stop buttons and body stand load detection switches.

 Body Support Systems – The self-locking, repeatable accuracy of a mechanical screw jack and a guide system provide a rigid structure with the capacity to withstand off-center axial loads.
-This unique arrangement - typical of Macton innovation - easily handles load eccentricities and protects the lifting screw.
+This unique, innovative arrangement easily handles load eccentricities and protects the lifting screw.

 Body Hoist Systems – An alternative solution to body support systems is to use a body hoist system, which allows the vehicle body to change elevations without having a truck attached.
 These systems can also be used to elevate the car body off of the truck without the use of a car hoist system.